AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2020/2020-01-17-use-azure-pipelines-deploy-gatsby-site-schedule/use-azure-pipelines-deploy-gatsby-site-schedule.md

 ---
-title: 'How to deploy a Gatsby site on a schedule with Azure Pipelines'
+title: 'Deploy a Gatsby site on a schedule with Azure Pipelines'
 excerpt: 'A guide to deploying a gatsby site to netlify daily and have scheduled posts automatically go live by triggering Azure pipelines on a schedule'
 coverImage: './cover.jpg'
 category: "programming"